All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Placebo 3.1% 14% 2%

 For a 240 lb man, the 15mg dose would represent an average loss of about 50 lbs over 72 weeks.
 At the 10mg dose, roughly 47 lbs.
-These are numbers that can genuinely transform cardiovascular risk, metabolic health, and quality of life.
+These are numbers that can genuinely change cardiovascular risk, metabolic health, and quality of life.

 Metabolic Benefits Particularly Relevant to Men Over 40